Georges de Regibus: Biography

 The Swiss teacher would pick out groups of 10–12 strong runners from two school classes and organize a football game between them.
 In the memories of Economic Life magazine editor and pupil Nikola Konstantinov, the earliest matches were contested between the 6th and 7th grades of the high school.
 He recalled that the leader and captain of the 7th grade team was Vasil Kolarov from Shumen who went on to become one of Bulgaria's chief communist politicians and Prime Minister of Bulgaria (1949–1950).
 While the first matches took place in the high school yard, later games were organized at various places in the fields around Varna, including an improvised pitch by the Black Sea coast where the Sea Garden was built a few years later.
 De Regibus was normally the referee of these school matches, though according to pupil and later professor Petar Petkov he would often join the game doubling as a player.

 De Regibus remained in Bulgaria until 12 July 1896, when his two-year teacher's contract expired.
 Upon returning to Switzerland in 1896, he opened a café in Treycovagnes and then another one in Yverdon.
 After that, he spent nearly two decades as a sports teacher in Egypt, though towards the end of World War I (1914–1918) he returned to Switzerland once more and settled in Lausanne.
-Georges de Regibus died in that city in late 1927; he was survived by his wife Louise who perished in 1941.
+Georges de Regibus died in that city in late 1927; he was survived by his wife Louise who died in 1941.
 The ashes of the two were placed in a common urn in the Lausanne crematory's chapel.